What is the MID Function?

 The MID function uses the following arguments:

-- Text (required argument) – It is the original text string.
+- Text (required argument) – The original text string.

-- Start_num (required argument) – It is an integer that specifies the position of the first character that you want to be returned.
+- Start_num (required argument) – This is an integer that specifies the position of the first character that you want to be returned.

-- Num_chars (required argument) – It specifies the number of characters, starting with start_num, to be returned from the start of the given text.
+- Num_chars (required argument) – Specifies the number of characters, starting with start_num, to be returned from the start of the given text.
 It is the number of characters to be extracted.